WISE J1147−2040

-WISEA J114724.10−204021.3 (abbreviated WISEA 1147) is a brown dwarf in the TW Hydrae association, a nearby group of very young stars and brown dwarfs.
+WISEA J114724.10−204021.3 (abbreviated WISEA 1147) is a sub-brown dwarf or rogue planet in the TW Hydrae association, a nearby group of very young stars and brown dwarfs.
 The object is notable because its estimate mass, 6±1 times the mass of Jupiter, places it in the mass range for rogue planets.
-Nevertheless, it is a free-floating object, unassociated with any star system.
+As such, it is a free-floating object, unassociated with any star system.